You are here

 12 Family-Friendly Restaurants & Places to Eat Your Kids Will Love

-The nation’s capital has become a foodie’s paradise fit for diners of all ages
+The nation’s capital has become a foodie’s paradise with a range of restaurant options fit for diners of all ages.

 A favorite of tourists and locals alike is Founding Farmers.
 The Foggy Bottom restaurant serves up a healthy, seasonal menu inspired by and sourced from family farms in neighboring Maryland and Virginia.
 While the name conjures signers of the Declaration of Independence, the dishes are all modern comfort food.
 Make sure to check out Farmers Fishers Bakers in Georgetown, too.

 The charming Cafe Berlin is located in a historic townhouse in Capitol Hill.
 Specializing in German favorites, dine inside or in the outdoor beer garden.
 Keep your eyes open, because you might see a few recognizable faces among the Hill types who regularly patronize this popular cafe.

 The iconic Old Ebbitt Grill is one of the oldest restaurants in DC.
 Established in 1856, it has catered to politicos and journalists for a more than a century, including former regulars like Presidents Grant, Cleveland, Harding and Theodore Roosevelt.
 This DC institution is open for breakfast, lunch and dinner, with to-go sandwiches, shareable desserts and signature raw bar.

 Carmine’s is an ideal gathering place for families.
 Located in Penn Quarter just a few blocks from the National Mall, Carmine’s serves heaping plates of pasta, meats, garlic bread, salads, meats and desserts.
 After lunch or dinner, they’ll store your leftovers in a fridge until you come back to pick them up later.